The Crusades & Liberal Islam

 Thanks.

-27. Erin McMahon Says:
+27. Erin McMahon says:

 Before you start apologising for European Crusaders, saying that they were only responding to Muslim aggression and oppression, you should remember how well the poor European Christians treated their indigenous religions.
 Aside from a hotchpotch of token witchcraft and warped paganism, it was systematically annihilated.
 While Coptics in Egypt, and Jews and Zoroastrians in Iran aren’t the best treated, at least they are still there in the heart of Islamic territory (having survived the 1000-year plus onslaught by bloodthirsty Muslims).